Shushishtok/AtS-my-first-mod/Getting Started.md

 A common theme in modding is rebalancing the existing content and maybe mixing things up.
 This is done by finding existing content and tweaking their values before they take effect in a game.

 Before we begin - a word of caution.
-If you change things too much, saved games will fail to load and will corrupt a save that was loaded with previous values.
+If you change things too much, saved games will fail to load and will corrupt saves that were loaded with previous values.
 Make sure to start a new settlement when values change.
 When your mod is published, make sure to let your players know to end their current settlement, if any, before they update your mod to a newer version that changes values around.

 Let's say we want to make a simple change where Shelters only cost 5 Wood to construct instead of the usual 10 Wood.
 For that we'll have to find the Shelter's building configuration - or as they're called in the code - models.
 A model is a bunch of configurations that belong to a single entity, like a building in our case, that you can make infinite copies of, such as Shelters.

 First, we need to find out the Shelter's internal ID.
 This will allow us to be able to reference it.
 The simplest way to do it is to print each building as a log and find the one we care about.

 Open `plugin.cs` and find the method `HookMainControllerSetup`.
 It is an Harmony Postfix that triggers after `MainController.OnServicesReady` finishes running.
-This is a good time to add such changes, as we'll need the game's content to be initialized.
+This is a good time to add such changes, as we'll need the game's content to be initialized and stored in the game's various services.

 Unlike `SO` that we referenced before, we will now reference the `MB` class.
 It holds all of the game's configurations and settings, without it being related to a specific run.